 Currently D&BCIC uses a range of channels to promote DalesBus and its summer and winter services – printed materials, Twitter and media releases – as well as its well-used and publicised website www.dalesbus.org

-A volunteer with some marketing knowledge, skills and expertise is sought to assist in reviewing and developing its marketing strategy to support the planned service and passenger growth of the DalesBus network over the next three years and also to address the negative effects of the Covid-19 social distancing measures and messaging on public perceptions of public transport – particularly buses.
+A volunteer with some marketing knowledge, skills and expertise is sought to help drive the planned passenger growth of the DalesBus network over the next three years and also to address the negative effects of Covid-19 messaging on public perceptions of public transport – particularly buses.

 Each year D&BCIC has to raise around £100,000.
 Over the last five years there has been a significant drop in funding support from the public sector and D&BCIC has had to devote increasing time and effort to seek funding from commercial sponsors, charitable trusts, local charities, local businesses and individual donations as well as organising fundraising events.
 This has enabled most of the network to be maintained but much of the resulting funding is only short-term and on a one-off basis, so does not provide security for the future.
-A volunteer with some fundraising knowledge, skills and expertise is therefore sought to assist the Board in developing a fundraising strategy to secure public sector, longer-term funding, and the future of the DalesBus network.
+A volunteer with some fundraising knowledge, skills and expertise is therefore sought to help raise more funding and secure the future of the DalesBus network.

 There is a possibility that suitable successful candidates may be invited to join the Board as Directors.